rikkiimare/Planning-for-High-Availability-and-Incident-Response/project/README.md

 terraform apply --auto-approve

 ----------------------------------------------------------
+ # kubectl
+ kubectl delete all --all -n monitoring

 **NOTE** The first time you run `terraform apply` you may see errors about the Kubernetes namespace or an RDS error.
 Running it again AND performing the step below should clear up those errors.